Yesh Din: Staff

-The organization's Executive Director is Attorney Neta Patrick.
+The organization's Executive Director is Attorney Ziv Stahl, survivor of the Kfar Aza massacre.
 The organization's activity is based on the work of a professional team of legal counsels, field researchers and research staff, alongside volunteers who collect the information and check its reliability.

 A public council works alongside the organization, with the following members: Prof Orna Ben-Naftali (founder of The Émile Zola Chair for Human Rights); former Attorney General of Israel; Michael Ben Yair; former Knesset member, Prof Naomi Chazan; accountant and journalist Dan Bavly; co-founder and President Emeritus of the Jerusalem Foundation, Ruth Cheshin; playwright Joshua Sobol; Prof Uzy Smilansky; Colonel (Ret.)
 Paul Kedar (former Israeli consul general in New York City); Attorney Yehudit Karp (former Deputy Attorney General of Israel); industrialist Yair Rotlevy; historian Zeev Sternhell; journalist Akiva Eldar; and sculptor and Israel Prize laureate Dani Karavan.

 An official with a senior role in the organization from 2008 to 2016 was field researcher Muhannad Anati.
 Anati was previously a member of a terror group and was convicted of killing an Israeli informant and of other crimes.
 He had served 9 years in Israeli prison for these crimes.